GLab/glab.github.io/manuals/user/element.md

 ## Configuration Window

 Every element has a configuration window which can be accessed via its right-click menu.
 Please refer to the respective element type's manual page for more information about configuration options.
+The _help_ button in the top-right corner of configuration window links to the respective information.

 ## Access to Your Elements